-- 1. Agah stated that The Chancellor assembled a task force, "Return Safe to College", which will be chaired by Dr. Steinback.
-Within that task force there are (7) seven working groups including Facilities and Infrastructure that will be chaired by West.
+- 1. Agah stated that The Chancellor assembled a task force, "Return Safe to College", chaired by Dr. Steinback.
+Within that task force there are (7) seven working groups including Facilities and Infrastructure chaired by West.
 FPDC will provide a lot of good information to the working group and task force to develop strategies.
 Strategies used by the east coast would benefit our colleges. - 2.
 Norco College (July 30): Collins provided a brief overview of the college's plan: - i.
 Potential labs for the fall term to include the following: - Instructional lab consideration: This is centered specifically around the lab environments to include the sanitization of the equipment in preparation for the students - PPE for staff and students, hand sanitizers and masks, will be available in each location and will be replenished daily - Sanitation - Signage: Posters and social distancing notifications have been received.
 Floor and door stickers for social distancing and path of travel exiting have been ordered - ii.
 Physical facilities - Ensuring the physical facilities are properly prepared for students, faculty and staff to ensure proper social distancing - Maximum occupancy: The labs in the classrooms have been assessed for maximum occupancy.
 That information was entered into 25Live for planning purposes.
-Academic Affairs will see the maximum occupancy to be able to schedule accordingly to serve a specific amount of students in those labs - Queue students: Locations have been determined to include signage - Social distancing guidelines have been written - Workstations and classroom furniture have been removed to ensure social distancing and ensuring path of travel and entrance and exiting - Developed comprehensive custodial guidelines using the information from the task force - Cleaning of restrooms, labs, hard and soft surfaces - o Developed staffing plan to meet the needs of the cleaning in each section iii.
-Grounds

-- Worked with Maintenance and Operations, with their input, and developed a plan to include the HVAC considerations, the domestic plumbing and water implications and how to protect staff who are on campus doing this type of work. - Staffing implications were considered in regards to the number of staff. - Grounds staffing was formulated to include the number of staff needed to ensure the outside trash receptacles are clean and sanitized regularly and pressure-washing outside pathways. - 3.
+Academic Affairs will see the maximum occupancy to be able to schedule accordingly to serve a specific amount of students in those labs - Queue students: Locations have been determined to include signage - Social distancing guidelines have been written - Workstations and classroom furniture have been removed to ensure social distancing and ensuring path of travel and entrance and exiting - Developed comprehensive custodial guidelines using the information from the task force - Cleaning of restrooms, labs, hard and soft surfaces - Developed staffing plan to meet the needs of the cleaning in each section - iii.
+Grounds - Worked with Maintenance and Operations, with their input, and developed a plan to include the HVAC considerations, the domestic plumbing and water implications and how to protect staff who are on campus doing this type of work. - Staffing implications were considered in regards to the number of staff. - Grounds staffing was formulated to include the number of staff needed to ensure the outside trash receptacles are clean and sanitized regularly and pressure-washing outside pathways. - Marshall indicated NC has had no issues, everything is going well.
+The lab classes are Monday-Friday and only one class on campus at a time.
+There is good spacing, they are able to control cleanliness and the students flow very well.
+There was a brief training period for students and staff to get into the routine but that has turned out well.
+One minor issue is the scheduling of the DRC testing since it is specialized.
+There are only 2 or 3 students but they always have to work on the scheduling and be prepared for it. - 3.
 Moreno Valley College (July 30): Jones provided a brief overview of the college's plan - i.
 The college identified all academic programs and courses that will be run hybrid for the fall, which means they will have an on-campus component, in accordance with the Safe to Return policy, and identified the different physical elements of that policy for those courses - ii.
-Scheduled activities include - · Creating physical barriers with plexiglass - · Changing air filters in the HVAC systems - Flushing the potable water system during the Legionnaire testing - · Ensuring social distancing.
-Reducing seating - Ensure all staff that are on campus have the proper PPE - Hand sanitizers and masks available at each lab location - Spaces are cleaned at a minimum daily, but optimally every four hours.
-In between the users are being provided disinfecting materials to clean until custodial teams can do the work
+Scheduled activities include - · Creating physical barriers with plexiglass - Changing air filters in the HVAC systems - Flushing the potable water system during the Legionnaire testing - Ensuring social distancing.
+Reducing seating - Ensure all staff that are on campus have the proper PPE - · Hand sanitizers and masks available at each lab location